U.S. Route 95 in Idaho: Lewiston grade to Canada

-US-95 turns northeast, then westward to climb a steep grade, gaining over 1900 ft in 5 mi, ascending to the southern edge of the rolling Palouse region, referred to by many locals as the "Lewiston Hill".
+US 95 turns northeast, then westward to climb a steep grade, gaining over 1900 ft in 5 mi, ascending to the southern edge of the rolling Palouse region, referred to by many locals as the "Lewiston Hill".
 The multi-lane grade (averaging over 7%) was opened on October 28, 1977, after 27 months of construction and two decades of planning.
 It replaced the Lewiston Spiral Highway, a narrow and switchback-laden 1917 route to the west with 64 spiral curves and about twice the length; it is visible from a scenic overlook.
 Similar to the White Bird Hill grade, the descending southbound lanes on the new route have three "runaway truck ramps" to halt any vehicles that experience brake failure.

-Just north of the Lewiston grade is a junction with US-195, which proceeds north in Washington to Pullman and Spokane.
-US-95 continues north in Idaho on the Palouse as a four-lane divided highway (roadcam), completed in October 2007 to Thorn Creek Road, midway between Genesee and Moscow.
-It then reverts to a two-lane undivided roadway for several miles until Moscow, home of the University of Idaho.
+Just north of the Lewiston grade is a junction with US 195, which proceeds north in Washington to Pullman and Spokane.
+US 95 continues north in Idaho on the Palouse as a four-lane divided highway (roadcam), completed in October 2007 to Thorn Creek Road, midway between Genesee and Moscow.
+In October 2025, the remaining section of divided highway to Moscow, home of the University of Idaho, was completed.
 Scheduled to be completed first, the divided highway construction between Thorn Creek and Moscow was put on hold, due to new right-of-way and environmental impact concerns.

-In Moscow, US-95 is diverted a block to either side of Main Street onto multi-lane one-way arterials: northbound on Washington Street, southbound on Jackson Street.
+In Moscow, US 95 is diverted a block to either side of Main Street onto multi-lane one-way arterials: northbound on Washington Street, southbound on Jackson Street.
 The original couplets of 1981 used existing streets and were later modified to eliminate sharp right angle turns which were difficult for large trucks to safely manage.
 The north end couplets were completed in the early 1990s, the south end in 2000.
 The construction on the northeast couplet forced the demolition of a noted Moscow watering hole's original west end in January 1991, after staving off its elimination for over a decade.

-North of Moscow, US-95 resumes as an undivided two-lane highway.
+North of Moscow, US 95 resumes as an undivided two-lane highway.
 As it leaves Latah County, it gradually departs the Palouse and enters the lake country region of the north Panhandle.
-As it enters Benewah County, US-95 enters the Coeur d'Alene Indian Reservation.
-US-95 intersects State Highway 5 in Plummer.
-US-95 becomes a four-lane divided highway as it leaves Worley and has an interchange with State Highway 58.
+As it enters Benewah County, US 95 enters the Coeur d'Alene Indian Reservation.
+US 95 intersects State Highway 5 in Plummer.
+US 95 becomes a four-lane divided highway as it leaves Worley and has an interchange with State Highway 58.
 This recently completed section bypasses the tribal casino and its Circling Raven golf course.
-US-95 continues north as a divided highway until just south of the Spokane River, where US-95 enters downtown Coeur d'Alene.
+US 95 continues north as a divided highway until just south of the Spokane River, where US 95 enters downtown Coeur d'Alene.